SelectUSA/events/events/_posts/2016-11-07-paris-startup-competition-2016.md

 ![Location](http://google.github.io/material-design-icons/social/svg/design/ic_location_city_24px.svg "Location") {{ page.location-value }}

-Gershon Consulting and the CCI Paris Île-de-France are co-hosting a [startup pitch competition](http://www.gershonconsulting.com/competition/) for new companies looking to enter the U.S. market.
+Gershon Consulting and the CCI Paris Île-de-France are co-hosting a [startup pitch competition](http://www.gershonconsulting.com/competition/) for European startups looking to enter the U.S. market on November 7, 2016, in Paris.

+These firms have until **Saturday, October 22, 2016** to apply for the competition.
 Ten finalists will compete for the grand prize -- Round-trip tickets to New York where the winner will receive:

 * Legal assistance
 * PR support